EthanPeters96/FlavorWave/README.md

 I'd like to give thanks to Graeme my mentor for the support he has given me throughout my project here is a [link](https://github.com/G-Taylor) to his github.

-I'd also like to thank my tutor Jonathan from Nescot
+I'd also like to thank my tutor Jonathan from Nescot.